ajv-validator/ajv/docs/standalone.md

 ### Requirement at runtime

-One of the main reason for using the standalone mode is to compile the JSON schema into functions at build time and then just consume them during runtime.
-This prevents the initial compilation at runtime which saves time at runtime.
+One of the main reason for using the standalone mode is to start applications faster to avoid runtime schema compilation.

-It is important to understand that the standalone generated functions still has a dependency on the Ajv.
+The standalone generated functions still has a dependency on the Ajv.
 Specifically on the code in the [runtime](https://github.com/ajv-validator/ajv/tree/master/lib/runtime) folder of the package.

 Completely isolated validation functions can be generated if desired (won't be for most use cases).
 Run the generated code through a bundler like ES Build to create completely isolated validation functions that can be imported/required